fac-members/fac-slides/src/slides/term-1/support-circle-3/index.md

 Having a well named function is easier to understand than a list of statements

+---

-A meaningful name makes it easier to understand what the function does.
+For example, a meaningful name makes it easier to understand what the function does.
 A function that adds two numbers can be “addTwoNumbers”

 ---